Last updated April 2026

 • Electronic monitoring

-For a full explanation, see our detailed guide to Bond & Pretrial Release in Florida.
+For a full explanation, see how bond and pretrial release work in Florida.

 🏛 Step 3: Arraignment